 corporation or non-profit organization can be held personally liable for their actions on behalf of

-the company.
+the business.
 This insurance protects them should law suits arise.
-Some individuals may not be
+Some

 Umbrella (Supplemental Liability) -

 Provides additional liability coverage beyond that offered by a primary liability